 Welcome to the new age of video editing computers!
 You can now find laptops - from notebook computers to heavy duty workstations - capable of providing you with the power you need at a reasonable price.

 Most computer companies, including HP®, don’t specifically built models just for editing video, but with the opportunity to customize your own device, you can get the best PC for video editing just the same.

-We have powerful devices designed for gamers and smaller laptops for students or commuters, but it can take some footwork to find the best editing laptop.
+We have powerful devices designed for gamers and smaller laptops for students or commuters, but it can take some footwork to find the best laptop for video editing.
 It may also require you to pick and choose some of the features that come with certain models so you can combine the aspects you like the most.

 Because the computer you want may have to be customized, the cost of your video editing workstation will vary.
 You may also have a tough time finding exactly what you want in a standard machine, so building a customizable model can benefit you.